negue/meme-box/tutorials/screen_media_advanced_settings.md

   - But with `Width/Height` it will be centered
 - **Fixed**: Here you can use your own values for `left`/`right`/`top`/`bottom`
 - **Random**: On each trigger, It creates new `left`/`top` values but also tries to calculate sizes so that its "always" visible
+  >  Random Position will only work if your OBS Version is at least 27.2.

-For **Fixed** Position the `Assign / arrange media`-View can be used to for an easier way to position the media clips on your **Screen** instead of entering your position values manually.
+For **Fixed** Position the `Assign / arrange media`-View can be used to for an easier way to position the media on your **Screen** instead of entering your position values manually.